shadow-robot/aurora/README.md

 ## install_software ##

 This installs software based on external parameters (details are [here](https://github.com/shadow-robot/aurora/blob/master/ansible/playbooks/install_software.yml) when it is passed a list of software.
-This is used in the DockerHub Docker image builds for Aurora and also builds of shadow-teleop Docker images
+This is used in the AWS ECR Docker image builds for Aurora and also builds of shadow-teleop Docker images

 **How to run:**